ekimluo/ekimluo.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: Projects
-permalink: /Projects/
+permalink: /projects/
-description: A growing collection of your cool projects.
+description: Check out some of the projects I've been working on!
+They may or may not be published.
-nav: false
+nav: true
 nav_order: 2
-display_categories: [work, fun]
+display_categories: [PhD, Thesis Supervision, Collaboration, Other]
 horizontal: false
 ---